alankrantas/microbit-micropython-cookbook/README.md

 ## Value Mapping

-Translate a value in a range to its corresponding value in anoher range, similar to map() in Arduino.
+Translate a value in a range to its corresponding value in anoher range, similar to **map()** in Arduino or micro:bit MakeCode.
 Borrowed from [here](https://stackoverflow.com/questions/1969240/mapping-a-range-of-values-to-another).

 ```python
 from microbit import display, sleep